The 4 Dimensions Of High Potential Talent

 Commitment

-Those who are not engaged and committed to the business are at risk and more likely to leave the organisation.
-Another key indicator for someone to be considered high potential is that they must be engaged, committed and aligned to the organisation.
-They must believe in the future prospects of the organisation, and how they can contribute to collectively achieving the vision, strategy and business objectives of the organisation.
+Those who are not engaged and committed to the business are at risk and more likely to leave the organization.
+Another key indicator for someone to be considered high potential is that they must be engaged, committed and aligned to the organization.
+They must believe in the future prospects of the organization, and how they can contribute to collectively achieving the vision, strategy and business objectives of the organization.

 Aspiration